natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/A6M6c.md

 * 1 x 13.2 mm Type 3 machine gun, nose-mounted (230 rpg)
 * 2 x 13.2 mm Type 3 machine guns, wing-mounted (240 rpg = 480 total)

 The A6M6c features two 20 mm Type 99 Model 2 autocannons mounted on the wings, and three 13.2 mm Type 3 machine guns with two on the wings and one on the nose.
-Both guns are mostly accurate and hard-hitting, and has enough ammo to take down a handful of aircrafts and soft ground targets.
+Both guns are mostly accurate and hard-hitting, and has enough ammo to take down a handful of aircraft and soft ground targets.

 As all ammo belt options were unlocked by default, the A6M6c offers handy choices depending on your preference.
 For the 20 mm, the "tracer" belt are the most reliable option, as it is consisted entirely of an HEF-T rounds with good filler and is capable of dealing consistent damage, though the "universal" and "stealth" options features HEF shell that sacrifice tracer properties for twice the filler of the HEF-T, making it capable of dealing a lot of damage.
 Meanwhile, the 13.2 mm has a choice between a "ground targets" and "stealth" belts with focus on API and API-T rounds that can easily light up the enemy planes on fire, or the "universal" belt with more IAI rounds for dealing structural damage.